SteveVu2212/Bayes_for_Baseball_analytics/code/baseball.md

 associated launch angle

 The ultimate goal of the project is to predict the average exit velocity for each batter in the following season.
-The project is written in Stan and implements a full Bayesian approach
+The project implements a full Bayesian approach in Stan, a probabilistic programming language

 ``` r
 path = '...'